Engee documentation

 If the number of array elements is odd, the middle element lies on the x axis.

-For an array of N elements, the azimuth angle of the position of element is defined as follows:
+For an array of N elements, the azimuthal position angle is The element is defined as follows:

 where